ObrienlabsDev/performance/README.md

 In general with 5120 to 32768 CUDA cores - parallelization at the GPU level is TBD times faster than parallel CPU code and TBD times faster than single threaded CPU code.
 Performance will vary widely up to 10x based on the algorithm and memory/heap architecture used.
 For example Java BigInteger is 5 to 50x slower than Java native long code depending on the CPU P/E core ratio, ram size and CPU type (Apple Silicon ARM64 is more efficient with BigInteger usage than IA64 Intel architectures for a reason that I am determining)

+In general Apple Silicon GPUs are more than twice as performant as the latest 14900KS Intel processors at integer 128bit mathematics.

 - We will use concurrency as each operation is independent of parallel searches.
 Except for the case of global maximum records.
 Since the code is concurrent - not all the maximums will be displayed.
 The reason is the global maximum may be reached in an adjacent thread.
 For example 27:111:9232 may be missed by 34177:187:1302532.
 Use of Thread local maximums will solve this.
 - see https://github.com/ObrienlabsDev/performance/issues/26